wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

     2. We are not using odd and even stacks so you can set `check_oddeven` to `false` to avoid warnings about missing stacks.

-3. Run dose filtering in the standalone console.
+3. Run dose filtering in the TOMOMAN console.

-4. If you would like to see the results of dose filtering, you can open "before" and "after" stacks in 3dmod.
+4. If you would like to see the results of dose filtering, you can open the unfiltered and filtered stacks in 3dmod.